USDA-VS/vSNP3/README.md

 # vSNP3

 This is an introduction to vSNP version 3.
-Version 2 of [vSNP](https://github.com/USDA-VS/vSNP).
+A comprehensive overview is of vSNP version 2 is [here](https://github.com/USDA-VS/vSNP).

-vSNP3 generates BAM, VCF and annotated SNP tables and corresponding phylogenetic tree files for high resolution SNP analysis.
+vSNP3 generates BAM, VCF and annotated SNP tables and corresponding phylogenetic trees to achieve a high resolution SNP analysis.

-Whole genome sequencing for disease tracing and outbreak investigations is routinely required for high consequence diseases.  vSNP is an accreditation-friendly and robust tool, designed for easy error correction and SNP validation... vSNP. vSNP generates annotated SNP tables and corresponding phylogenetic trees that can be scaled for reporting purposes.
+Whole genome sequencing for disease tracing and outbreak investigations is routinely required for high consequence diseases.  vSNP is an accreditation-friendly and robust tool, designed for easy error correction and SNP __v__alidation... vSNP. vSNP generates annotated SNP tables and corresponding phylogenetic trees that can be scaled for reporting purposes.
 It is able to process large scale datasets, and can accommodate multiple references.

 ## Conda installation